NEET/JEE Coaching Scholarship

 Answer:

 An ecosystem works on continuous exchange and interdependencies among various components.
-All living beings depend on various abiotic factors to obtain raw material and energy.
+All living beings depend on various abiotic factors to obtain raw materials and energy.
 Producers depend on soil, air and sunlight to produce food.
 Primary consumers depend on producers for food.
 Secondary consumers depend on primary consumers for food.
 Now let us consider the following scenario.Question:4

 Answer: